bluegardier/iac_exercise/README.md

 ## Repository Structure
 - ```terraform```: The terraform configuration to create the required architecure.
 See the ```Installation``` section for more details.

-- ```analysis```:  A Jupyter Notebook demonstration on how the data created through the pipeline, was used to train a machine learning model.
+- ```analysis```:  A Jupyter Notebook demonstration on how the fetched data was used to train a machine learning model.

 - ```iac_exercise```: The project modules.